Braint-Tech/template-web/next-base/README.md

 1. Go to `components` folder
 1. Choose `visual` (layouts, menus, sidebars) or `functional` (react-hooks, utils, redux)
-1. Each components has a `instructions.md` file where you gonna find everything you need to use the component
+1. Each components has a `README.md` file where you gonna find instructions to use the component

 Links <br />
 [react components using MUI](https://github.com/Braint-Tech/template-web/tree/main/components)